jensengroup/db-enzymes/proteins/1AH7/readme.md

 Charge
 ------
-Total charge on system is +2
+- Total charge on ModelA is +2
+- Total charge on ModelB is +1

 Reference
 ----------